ilourt/gocker/README.md

 ### File structure

-#### Go folder

 The folder **go** is a volume which represents the go folder of the docker image.
 It allows to use code autocompletion in your favorite IDE.
 > With atom you could use the package [atomenv](https://atom.io/packages/atomenv) to specify the $GOPATH on a project basis

-#### Src folder

-The folder **src** corresponds to the folder containing the source code of your app.
+The folder **go/src/app** corresponds to the folder containing the source code of your app.
 It the folder which will be automatically rerun.
 At the root of this folder there is a file **start.sh**.
 It is the script run when the docker image start, it allows to download and install dependencies and then to run the project.

 ## Built With